 We Are Public supports makers during the lockdownPublished 17 Jan 2022 at 09:00 by We Are Public

-Programmes have been cancelled.
-Makers are stuck at home.
-And as a freelancer in the cultural sector, this is – to put it mildly – not a pleasant situation.
-Which is why, starting on 27 December, We Are Public will be giving financial support to five fantastic makers each week who were on our programme and are now forced to stay at home.
+Until January 26, programmes were cancelled and makers were stuck at home.
+To be a freelancer in the cultural sector, this was – to put it mildly – not a pleasant situation.
+Which is why We Are Public gave financial support to five fantastic makers each week who were initially on our programme, but were now forced to stay at home.
+Five weeks.
+Five makers every week.
+Below, you can read who they are, and what they do.

 We Are Public Releases

-Not only are makers missing out on their income, but they are also missing out on their audience.
-Which is why we continue to share our Releases with you every week.
-An exclusive sneak peek of a play, a film, a brand new track or (part of) a book.
-Do you want to receive these Releases for free and support makers with your views?
+Besides seeing innovative makers on our programme, we also share their work in our online Releases.
+Every two weeks, you get an exclusive sneak peek of a play, a film, a brand new track or (part of) a book in your mailbox.
+Do you want to receive these Releases for free, discover new art and in doing this, support makers with your views?
 Then sign up now!

 Keenan Mundane is Wesley Fransen’s brand new hip-hop project.
 He previously made instrumental hip-hop under the name we.aselly.
 In the first lockdown in 2020, he decided to add vocals as well, and the rapper Keenan Mundane was born.
 Out of a certain urgency and love for hip-hop, he released his first mixtape in 2021: Treasures of the Mundane; written, produced and mixed entirely by himself.
 You may also know Wesley from the bubble-grunge band TAPE TOY; their debut album Honey, WTF was released in early 2022.